joeyklee/itp-residency-2019/README.md

 Generally organized around supporting open source / open education, focusing on topics around data visualization, machine learning, and data colleciton, organization, and sharing.

+# Ideas for how to spend my time

 ***
 ***